abudrionis/icdcoder/README.md

 To obtain a valid dataset to use for training and testing the models use one of the two options below.

-**(1)** Contact Hercules Dalianis at hercules@dsv.su.se to get hold of the Swedish EPR Gastro ICD-10 Pseudo Corpus containing approximately 6000 Swedish discharge summaries from 5000 patients.
+**(1)** Contact [Hercules Dalianis](hercules@dsv.su.se) to get hold of the Swedish EPR Gastro ICD-10 Pseudo Corpus containing approximately 6000 Swedish discharge summaries from 5000 patients.

 **(2)** If you want to train and test the models using your own data, the data needs to be in a csv file adhering to the following format: